Texas Tick-Borne Diseases

 Doxycycline is the drug of choice for adults and children of all ages with anaplasmosis (5).

-Clinical signs and symptoms of anaplasmosis and ehrlichiosis are non-specific and typically include:
+Clinical signs and symptoms of anaplasmosis and ehrlichiosis are nonspecific and typically include:

 Spotted Fever Group Rickettsioses

 Spotted fever group rickettsioses (spotted fevers) are a group of diseases caused by similarly structured bacteria.
 Rocky Mountain Spotted Fever is within this group of diseases and is considered the most serious and most commonly reported spotted fever group rickettsiosis in the United States (5).
 These bacteria are spread to people through the bite of infected mites and ticks.
-The ticks responsible are typically the American dog ticks (Dermacentor variabilis), Rocky Mountain wood tick (Dermacentor andersoni), and the brown dog ticks (Rhipicephalus sanguineus) (5).
+The ticks responsible are typically the American dog ticks (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni), and the brown dog ticks (Rhipicephalus sanguineus) (5).

 Spotted fevers have a wide range of signs and symptoms, including (5):